bzeiss/hearcal/README.md

 ## 1. Introduction

 The goal of HearCal is to generate a **personalized hearing profile** (a "delta curve").
+The delta is a subjective equal‑loudness matching curve at one playback level, not an audiogram.
 This curve accounts for the unique characteristics of your ears and your specific headphones.
 When combined with industry-standard targets—such as the **Harman Over-Ear 2018** curve, it creates an equalization profile tailored specifically to how you perceive sound.
+It’s specific to your headphone fit at the time of testing.

 Standard headphone targets are based on "standard" listeners with healthy hearing.
 However, because sensitivity varies with age, noise exposure, and physiology, your perception often deviates from these averages.
 HearCal identifies these deviations through a two-phase process: